jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

     jx install --provider=kubernetes --external-ip 1.2.3.4

 Otherwise the `jx install` will try and wait for the Ingress Controllers `Service.Status.LoadBalancer.Ingress` to resolve to an IP address - which can fail on premise.

+If you want an explanation of what the [jx install](/commands/jx_install) command does, you can read [what happens with the install](../install-on-cluster-what-happens)